IgrikXD/Easy-SDR/Antenna Mini-Whip/README.md

 # Project for easy and quick build active pa0rdt Mini-Whip antenna.

 Project include schematic and PCB (EasyEDA, Sprint layout).
 Based on the submitted files, you can independently manufacture a PCB or order its production at the factory.
 The project was based on the idea of an active receiving antenna pa0rdt Mini-Whip.
 The antenna consists of the antenna itself and power feed unit (PFU).
 In turn, I developed PCB for the independently manufacturing based on the existing circuit.
 As a result, the self-made manufacture of the antenna is cheaper than buying a ready-made module.
 An important point is the good grounding of the antenna.
-If you use a PCB based on a Sprint Layout file, you can turn off or include a layer of metallization on the final board.
+If you use a PCB based on a Sprint Layout file, you can turn off or include a layer of metallization on the final board by one click.

 - Original schematic: [pa0rdt Mini Whip];
 - Link to the project on EasyEDA: [Antenna Mini-Whip EasyEDA];